Tiko7454/GRM/README.md

 ![License](https://img.shields.io/github/license/Tiko7454/GRM?color=blue)
 Git Repo Manager is a repository manager for Github, Gitlab and all other software hosting providers which use Git.
-GRM groupes git repositories and provides one command updates for all of them.
-There is no need to install them, update them, remove them, group them manually.
-GRM does everything instrad of the user.
+GRM groups git repositories and provides one command updates for all of them.
+There is no need to install, update, remove and group them manually.
+GRM does everything instead of the user.

 # Dependencies